Colposcopy and Cervical Biopsy

 Schedule your colposcopy for when you are not having your period.
 Heavy bleeding makes it harder for your doctor to see your cervix.
 The best time to schedule a colposcopy is during the early part of your menstrual cycle, 8 to 12 days after the start of your last menstrual period.

-You will need to sign a consent form that says you understand the risks of colposcopy and agree to have the colposcopy done.
 Talk to your doctor about any concerns you have regarding the need for the colposcopy, its risks, how it will be done, or what the results will mean.
 To help you understand the importance of this test, fill out the medical test information form(What is a PDF document?).

 How It Is Done